NOTICE OF ANNUAL GENERAL MEETING

-Shareholders whose shares are registered in the name of a nominee must re-register their shares in their own name in order to be entitled to participate in the AGM.
+Shareholders whose shares are registered in the name of a nominee must have their shares re-registered in their own name in order to be entitled to participate in the AGM.
 Such registration may be temporary (known as voting right registration).
-Voting right registration that has been completed by 30 April 2021 will be taken into account when preparing the register of shareholders.
+Voting right registration that has been completed by 28 April 2022 will be taken into account when preparing the register of shareholders.

 As usual, it will be possible to be represented at the meeting by a proxy.
 A power of attorney form is available on the website at hmgroup.com/agm.